Matiwane123/UNAMAT25572_Group-A-PT02508_Unathi_Matiwane_JSL04/README.md

-# JSL04 Project Brief: Dynamic Task Display & Modal View
+# JSL04 Project : Dynamic Kanban Task Board

-## Overview
+## 📖 Project Overview

-In this project, you will dynamically display tasks from the **given initial data** on the DOM using JavaScript.
-Tasks should be placed into the correct **Kanban board columns** based on their status, and clicking a task should open a **modal** where users can view and modify task details.
-The project emphasizes **DOM manipulation, event handling, modular JavaScript structure, and responsive UI implementation.**

-## Before You Begin

-**Check the project user stories in your student dashboard and the updated Figma Design** before you start building.
+This project is my implementation of a dynamic Kanban task board, built to practice and demonstrate DOM manipulation, event handling, modular JavaScript structure, and responsive UI design.
+Tasks are generated from initial data and displayed in the correct workflow columns: To Do, In Progress, and Done.
+Clicking on a task opens a modal view where I can edit the task’s title, description, and status.
+The design follows the updated Figma guidelines and adapts seamlessly across desktop, tablet, and mobile.

+##🎨 Design Reference
-## Figma Design Link
+Figma Design Link

-Check the updated Figma Design: [Figma Link](https://www.figma.com/design/y7bFCUYL5ZHfPeojACBXg2/Challenges-%7C-JSL?node-id=0-1&p=f&t=Ki0CZk0RAjrk9Fhs-0)
+I worked from the updated Figma Design provided in the course [Figma Link](https://www.figma.com/design/y7bFCUYL5ZHfPeojACBXg2/Challenges-%7C-JSL?node-id=0-1&p=f&t=Ki0CZk0RAjrk9Fhs-0)

-## Key Objectives

-### Dynamic Task Display & Interaction
+🛠️ Technologies Used
+• HTML5 – Semantic structure and accessibility
+• CSS3 – Responsive styling, custom variables, and layout design
+• JavaScript (ES6+) – Dynamic rendering, modular functions, and event handling
+• Google Fonts – Plus Jakarta Sans for clean typography
+• Live Server – Development environment for real-time updates

+## ✨ Features Implemented

-- Dynamically generate **task elements** from the given initial data and insert them into the DOM.
+• Dynamic Task Rendering: Tasks are generated from JavaScript data and inserted into the DOM.
-- Ensure tasks are placed in the **correct columns** ("To Do", "In Progress", "Done") based on their status.
+• Column Sorting: Tasks automatically appear in the correct Kanban column based on their status.
-- Clicking a task should **open a modal** displaying its details.
-- The modal should include:
-  - **Editable input fields** for the task title and description.
+• Interactive Modal: Clicking a task opens a modal with editable fields for title and description.
-  - **A select dropdown** showing the current status with other status options available.
-  - **A close button** that allows users to exit the modal easily.
+• Status Dropdown: Users can update task status directly from the modal.
+• Close Button: Modal can be closed easily without saving changes.
+• Responsive Layout: Sidebar, header, and columns adapt to different screen sizes.
+• Automatic Counts: Column headers update dynamically to reflect the number of tasks.

-### Design & Responsiveness
+### 🎮 Design & Responsiveness

 - Ensure the **modal matches the Figma design**, including a **backdrop effect** for focus.
 - Implement a **fully responsive modal** that works on both desktop and mobile devices.

-### Code Structure & Maintainability
+### 🎮 Code Structure & Maintainability

 - Structure JavaScript using **modular, single-responsibility functions**.
 - Use **descriptive and meaningful variable and function names** for clarity.
 - Add **JSDoc comments** to major functions, describing their purpose, parameters, and return values for better documentation.

-## Expected Outcome
+## 🚀 Expected Outcome

 A fully functional **dynamic task board** where tasks appear under the correct columns, and users can **open a modal to view/edit** task details.
 The project will follow **clean, well-documented, and maintainable code practices**, ensuring a professional and scalable implementation.